phil-daniel/phil-daniel/README.md

 ## About me

-I am Phillip.
-I am a first year student at the University of Bristol studying Compututer Science (Bsc), graduating in 2025.
+Hi, I am Phillip, a first year student at the University of Bristol studying Compututer Science (Bsc), graduating in 2025.
 The languages I currently can use are: C, Python, Lua, Haskell, Java.
 In the future, I also hope to learn Javascript and C++.